 '''

 (seconds->date secs-n [local-time?]) → date?

-secs-n : exact-integer?
+secs-n : real?

 local-time? : any/c = #t

 '''

-Takes secs-n, a platform-specific time in seconds returned by current-seconds or file-or-directory-modify-seconds, and returns an instance of the date structure type.
+Takes secs-n, a platform-specific time in seconds returned by current-seconds, current-inexact-milliseconds, or file-or-directory-modify-seconds, and returns an instance of the date structure type.
 If secs-n is too small or large, the exn:fail exception is raised.